piscaries/search_mcp_demo/README.md

 If you have issues with Poetry:

+1. Make sure you're using the `--no-root` flag: `poetry install --no-root`
+2. If you encounter package name errors, check that the package name in `pyproject.toml` matches the directory structure
-1. Try updating Poetry: `poetry self update`
+3. Try updating Poetry: `poetry self update`
-2. Clear Poetry's cache: `poetry cache clear pypi --all`
+4. Clear Poetry's cache: `poetry cache clear pypi --all`
-3. Update dependencies: `poetry update`
+5. Update dependencies: `poetry update`
+6. If all else fails, delete the `poetry.lock` file and run `poetry install --no-root` again

 ### OpenAI API Issues